-In this article we will take a look at some of the most famous and amazing sights in Amsterdam that everyone should pay a visit while in there.
+In this article, we will take a look at some of the most famous and amazing sights in Amsterdam that everyone should pay a visit while there.

 Stay tuned with us.

-Undoubtedly one of the most famous landmarks, not only in Amsterdam, but also in the whole Europe.
-Located in the heart of historical center of Amsterdam, several cafes and shops as well as souvenir shops are lined around this square.
+Undoubtedly one of the most famous landmarks, not only in Amsterdam but also in the whole of Europe.
+Located in the heart of the historic center of Amsterdam, several cafes and shops, as well as souvenir shops, are lined around this square.

-The name of the square derives from the dam on the Amstel River, built in the beginning of 12th century, which the city is named after it as well.
+The name of the square derives from the dam on the Amstel River, built at the beginning of the 12th century, which the city is named after it as well.
 The square, however, is built where the historic dam was located.